yjdeng9/DeepMSProfiler/README.md

 Paper is in the submission process.

-For usage of the package and associated manuscript, please cite

-**An explainable end-to-end deep learning method for direct analysis of mass spectrometry data to reveal disease-specific metabolic profiles**

-Yongjie Deng, Weizhong Li and et al.
+For usage of the package and associated manuscript, please cite: **An explainable end-to-end deep learning method for direct analysis of mass spectrometry data to reveal disease-specific metabolic profiles** Yongjie Deng, Weizhong Li and et al.